- Who is covered by the State Records Act?

 The purpose of this part of the Act is to ensure that records of continuing value and no longer in use by the public office that generated them are controlled and properly managed as State archives.

-Records become State archives by passing into State Records' control.
-State Records is entitled to control records when they are no longer in use for official purposes in the public office responsible for them.
+Records become State archives by passing into NSW State Archives and Records' control.
+NSW State Archives and Records is entitled to control records when they are no longer in use for official purposes in the public office responsible for them.
 Records more than 25 years old are assumed to be no longer in use for official purposes, though a public office can make the determination that they are still in use.

-A public office can pass records to State Record's control either by transferring them to its custody or by entering an agreement whereby some other body (which may be a public office) has custody.
+A public office can pass records to NSW State Archives and Record's control either by transferring them to its custody or by entering an agreement whereby some other body (which may be a public office) has custody.

 Part 5 - Recovery of State records